tongnianw/tongnianw.github.io/_pages/about.md

 ---
 A Short Bio
 ====
 Hello, there!
 My name is Tongnian Wang.
-I am a third-year Ph.D. student in Information Systems at the University of Texas at San Antonio.
+I am a final-year Ph.D. student in Information Systems at the University of Texas at San Antonio.

 <!-- My research interests lies at the intersection of **Machine Learning** and **Biomedical Informatics**, where I aim to develop responsible AI systems for healthcare while also exploring AI applications that harness multi-modal healthcare data. -->

-Research Topics: Responsible AI (Bias & Fairness, Interpretability, Privacy), Multimodal Learning
+Research Topics: Responsible AI (Bias & Fairness, Interpretability, Privacy), Multimodal Learning, Healthcare IS.

 Education